 Letters of Evaluation

-Vanderbilt University School of Medicine will be receiving letters of evaluation through the AMCAS Letter Service for the 2016 First Year Class.
+Vanderbilt University School of Medicine receives letters of evaluation through the AMCAS Letter Writer Application for the incoming 2023 class.
 Applicants are individually responsible for ensuring receipt by AMCAS.
 Please designate Vanderbilt University School of Medicine as one of the institutions assigned to receive your letters when you submit your primary AMCAS application.
-Please note that failure to send to AMCAS will delay your application.
+Please note that failure to have letters sent to AMCAS will delay your application review at VUSM.

 Criminal/Background Check Policy